Skip to main content

 From Console

-1. Login to the AWS Management Console and open the RDS dashboard at https://console.aws.amazon.com/rds/.
+1. Log in to the AWS Management Console and open the RDS dashboard at https://console.aws.amazon.com/rds/.

-2. In the navigation pane, under RDS dashboard, click Databases.
+2. In the navigation pane, click Databases.

-3. Select the RDS Instance that you want to examine.
+3. Select the RDS instance that you want to examine.

 From Command Line